Cillian Murphy: I would be an eejit not to enjoy Oscar moment | ITV News

-Cillian Murphy: I would be an eejit not to enjoy Oscar moment
+Cillian Murphy says he would be an 'eejit' not to enjoy Oscar moment despite red carpet fear

 Oscar-nominated actor Cillian Murphy has admitted that he has struggled with being in the spotlight, but will be trying to enjoy the Academy Awards ceremony next month.